E6

 - Check sensor placement: Ensure the sensor is firmly attached to the coil and has not fallen away, which can cause incorrect readings.

 - Inspect wiring: Follow the sensor leads to the main PCB.
 Look for cuts, pinches, or loose connectors.
-Reseat the connector.
+Reseat the connector firmly.

 - Test the sensor (advanced): With a multimeter, measure resistance across the sensor leads.
-Compare to the service chart if available; if it reads open or shorted, it is defective.
+Compare the reading to the service chart if available; if it reads open or shorted, the sensor is defective.

-- Replace the sensor: Install a new Homedics evaporator temperature sensor / NTC in the same location and route the harness as original.
+- Replace the sensor: Install a new Homedics evaporator temperature sensor / NTC in the same location and route the harness as originally installed.

-- Control board issue: If E6 persists with a new sensor, the main control PCB is likely faulty and should be replaced by a technician.
+- Control board issue: If the E6 error persists with a new sensor, the main control PCB is likely faulty and should be replaced by a technician.

 Advertisements